Lactuca sativa var. capitata 'Sierra'

 A lovely addition to any container or garden; vigorous growth and bolt resistant, this selection features tall, well balanced central heads of bright green leaves with red tips; sweet juicy leaves make for great salad or crisp addition to sandwiches

-Sierra Lettuce is an annual vegetable plant that is typically grown for its edible qualities.
+Sierra Lettuce is an annual vegetable plant that is commonly grown for its edible qualities.
 The crinkled oval lime green leaves with showy ruby-red variegation are usually harvested from mid spring to early fall.
 The leaves have a sweet taste and a crunchy texture.

 The leaves are most often used in the following ways: